hotrodorm/hotrod/hotrod-project/docs/docs-5/livesql/syntax/from-and-joins.md

 The `FROM` and `JOIN` clauses specify the tables, views, and subqueries where the data of a SELECT query comes from.
 Subqueries are supported starting in version 4.1.

+## Cardinality of Tables, Views, and Subqueries

-A LiveSQL query can join multiple tables and views in a SELECT query.
+A LiveSQL query can join many tables, views, and subqueries in a SELECT query.

+If the same table or view is used multiple times in a query, they need to be used as different instances, using `newTable()` or `newView()` respectively.

+A subquery can only be used multiple times when defined as a CTE (Common Table Expression).

 ## Example